websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 # Using the Fragments Toolkit

 The Fragments Toolkit helps you develop and manage Fragments locally, using your favorite tools.
-Here you'll use the toolkit to import an example Fragment Collection and to create and import your own Fragment Collection.
+Here you'll use the toolkit to generate a Fragments Project with sample Fragments, deploy it, and add your own Fragments Collection to it.

 ## Setting Up the Toolkit